alexanderenrique/alexanderenrique.github.io/docs/wrenching/thunderbird-restoration.md

 - rebuilding the front steering and suspension.
 It was making an alarming clunk over bumps, and the lower ball joints were definitely cooked.
 - Adding vibration dampeners to brake calipers
 - 3D printed blank off for rear ashtrays
+- Getting an alignment with all my new steering parts
+- New Wheels and Tires